ysdn2018/the-next-wiki/code.md

 [https://github.com/ysdn2018/the-next-base](https://github.com/ysdn2018/the-next-base)

-boilerplate that we can build off of for digital team projects
+Boilerplate that we can build off of for digital team projects.
+Basic understanding of how React and Gatsby work is recommended.

 ### Structure